There’s a fearlessness about Megan Day, likely an attribute she learned from her mother.

 With a prior practice in commercial litigation, Megan knows what is at stake for her clients as they manage their businesses.
 She has experience with construction defect disputes and mechanics’ liens, environmental lease disputes, and residential and commercial foreclosures.

 Megan gained personal experience in real estate when she flipped her first home in 2017.
-She now manages this property as a vacation rental and owns two small multifamily investment properties, including a duplex in Columbia Tusculum where she currently resides.
+She has since sold this property and now owns a growing portfolio of single-family and multi-family investment properties across Ohio and Kentucky.